 Elle's advisory consultancy is specifically aimed at sharing and gig economy founders and entrepreneurs, thanks to her position right in the centre of all things 'peer-to-peer'.
 She gets that in this world, the rules of engagement are different, so she draws on her experience as a successful journalist, as a creative in marketing and advertising – and adds more than five years at the heart of the global sharing economy into the mix, to deliver a one-of-a-kind offering.

-She helps startups and scaling platforms to get clarity on their business model, enter new territories, and supports them in telling a compelling brand story while creating the right messages for both sides of a sharing or gig platform.
+She helps startups and scaling platforms to get clarity on their business model, enter new territories and find partners and collaborators, and supports them in telling a compelling brand story while creating the right messages for both sides of a sharing or gig platform.
 She does this, not just by passing on ideas, but by providing invaluable input and actionable steps, opening her 'little black book", and giving them insider tips with a clear road map – to shorten the timescale of what they hope to achieve.
 Clients call her their 'secret weapon'.